Madrid vs Lisbon: Where Should I Go on a Vacation?

 However, Lisbon has a well-developed tram system, which is a popular way to get around the city.

-The cost of transportation in Lisbon is generally more affordable than in Madrid, starting with a metro and tram ticket at €1,65, valid for an hour.
+The cost of transportation in Lisbon is generally more affordable than in Madrid.
+A metro and tram ticket costs € 1,65 and is valid for an hour.
+However, you can purchase a transport card for 24 hours for 8 Euros, which can be used without limitations within that time frame.

-If you are considering moving to one of those countries and want to know the differences you may want to check out this post about Living in Portugal vs Living in Spain.
+If you are considering moving to one of those countries and want to know the differences, you may want to check out this post about Living in Portugal vs Living in Spain.

 Madrid vs Lisbon: Attractions